 Meguiar's Super Degreaser:

-Darren's Professional Tips: If I had to live with a single all-purpose cleaner, this one from Meguair's would be it!
-For it represents the winning combination of features and I use it for so many off-label uses in my professional detailing business:
+Darren's Professional Tips: If I had to live with a single all-purpose cleaner, this one from Meguair's would be one of them!
+For it represents the winning combination of features and I use it for so many off-label uses in my professional detailing business, and not just for leather car seat cleaning:

 Almost as important as the product or chemical itself, is the combination of the right tool with the right chemical, following proper techniques of leather car seat cleaning.
 Since most people want to treat their cars' leather with "kid gloves" as the saying goes, you must remember that in order to obtain the kinds of results shown in the pictures, you must use much more aggressive products and techniques, which include a scrub brush.